U.S. Citizenship and Immigration Services (USCIS) offers several visa options to individuals who want to live and work in the country permanently.

 Can my family come with me?

 Immediate family members may accompany you to the United States on a conditional EB-5 visa.
-This includes:

 - Spouses, provided that you married before applying for your visa.